smartpcr/facetjs.github.io/docs/intro-for-druid.md

 # facet.js <3 Druid

-This section is devoted to explaining facet.js if you are coming from the Druid world.
+**Note this section is being written right now**

-A familiarity with the Druid query language is assumed here.
+This section is devoted to explaining facet.js with the assumption you are coming from the Druid world.

-So you have a Druid cluster?!
-Great.
+A familiarity with the Druid query language is expected here.

 There are many Druid [libraries](http://druid.io/docs/0.6.171/Libraries.html) out there but they are 1-1 wrappers of the Druid API.
 They save you the hustle of writing JSON but you are still fundamanetaly constrained to the